 Bunions form when the bones that make up the metatarsophalangeal joint (MTP) moves out of alignment—the metatarsal bone shifts toward the inside of the foot while the big toe’s phalanx bones angle toward the second toe.
 The MTP joint will also get enlarged and will protrude from the inside of the forefoot.

 In severe cases, the appearance of the foot is altered significantly—the big toe may angle over or under the second toe and pressure from the big toe can force the second toe out of alignment.
-Calluses may also develop when the toes rub against each other, resulting to walking difficulty and additional discomfort.
+Calluses may also develop when the toes rub against each other, resulting in walking difficulty and additional discomfort.

 If the bunion is not painful, surgery will not be necessary.
 While bunions have the tendency to get bigger over time, surgery is not resorted to when the goal is to prevent the condition from worsening.
 Candidates for bunion surgery often have: